gzmkobe/wgan_with_group_normalization/README.md

 # wgan-GP_with_group_normalization

 The objective of the project is to combine Group Normalization with WGAN-GP (Wasserstein Generative Adversarial Network with Gradient Penalty) to achieve better performance on image generation.
+For more reading, please click *[Report](https://github.com/gzmkobe/wgan_with_group_normalization/blob/master/Final_Report.pdf)

 ## Background